 4. Start saving up

-If you want a definite win and don’t care if your spouse is hurt at the end of the long haul, choose someone who has majority of wins.
-Hiring lawyers who are over-priced might not mean the best decision especially if you are having severe money crunch.
-It is important to remember that you have to think of your life after divorce.
-So, spending money on an expensive lawyer will leave you penniless.
-It’s better to choose a good divorce lawyer suited to your financial, legal and emotional needs.
+- Don’t think just about winning: It is important to remember that you have to think of your life after divorce.
+Spending money on an expensive lawyer can leave you penniless.
+It’s best to choose a divorce lawyer suited to your financial, legal, and emotional needs

 This is a marriage ending.
-Stay away from the temptation to tell your friends and family that you are thinking of a divorce.
-Most people will try and get the details about your crumbling marriage as a gossip for their Sunday brunch.
-Others won’t be able to help you make your decision.
-On top of that, all that “Oh, poor thing” and “You will be fine” and the pity they show is going to mess you in the head even more.
+Needless to say, your life will be a complicated mess at least for the foreseeable future.
+So, resist the temptation to tell your friends and family that you are thinking of a divorce before you’ve had it all worked out.
+Most people will try and get the details about your crumbling marriage and use it as gossip for their Sunday brunch.

 7. Read up on all the laws of divorce